rendyframadhan/Java-API-with-JPA-and-Hibernate/README.md

 # JWT
-Java CRUD with JWT implemented
+Java CRUD using Hibernate and JPA with JWT implemented